LiamCPinchbeck/liamcpinchbeck.github.io/_posts/2025-01-26-first-blog-post.md

 \end{align}
 $$

-Now I don't know about you but first time I saw this I didn't really get it, but I love to figure it out by doing, so if we do the same trick as before.
-I can't show how I generated the samples without getting sidetracked but this is what random samples of this distribution look like.
+Now I don't know about you, but the first time I saw this I didn't really get it, but I love to figure it out by doing.
+I can't show how I generated these samples without getting sidetracked, but trust me that this is what random samples of our new distribution looks like.

 <div style="text-align: center;">